sylviemarie/Stalk-Eyed-Fly-Genomics/Mitogenome_assembly_pipeline.md

 ## Input data

 - Two options: raw PacBio HiFi reads (-f) or assembled contigs (-c)
-- Reference mitochondrial genome in FASTA or GenBank format (for _Teleopsis dalmanni_ --> _Nothybus sumatranus_)
+- Reference mitochondrial genome in FASTA or GenBank format

 Reference genome identified using python script provided by MitoHiFi, which identifies and downloads most closely-related reference genome from NCBI.
-This was identified as *Loxocera sinica* (i.e. rust fly), for more info refer to the [NCBI website](https://www.ncbi.nlm.nih.gov/nuccore/NC_065368.1).
+For *Teleopsis dalmanni* this was identified as *Loxocera sinica* (i.e. rust fly), for more info refer to the [NCBI website](https://www.ncbi.nlm.nih.gov/nuccore/NC_065368.1).

 ## Code